qarmin/czkawka/README.md

 This is my first ever project in Rust so probably a lot of things are not being written in the most optimal way.

 ## Why?
 In internet exists a lot of tools to find duplicates, empty folders, temporary files etc. but in most cases there are only available on CLI, which is hard to use by users.

 GUI FSlint allows to really easy select different files and folders, but is based on old and unsupported Python 2 and GTK 2.

 Other tools are mostly written in C/C++ to provide big performance but still needs to be tested a lot if not contains memory leaks, invalid memory reads/write and double frees.

+But the most important thing for me was to learn Rust and create a program useful for the open source community.

 ## Features
 - Written in fast and memory safe Rust